FORTY YEARS A CHIROPRACTOR - A pictorial history

 With an eye to the future Michael and Larysa realised that the size of Trowle House was too much of a challenge to maintain and it was put on the market in 2016, with a move of Wingfield Chiropractic Clinic to the Independent Living Centre at Semington.

 Michael’s connections to the old St Georges Hospital, which was acquired by the Independent Living Centre in the late 1980's, dates back to his student days as an Auxiliary Nurse during the AECC holidays.
-His final 18 months proved a challenge as he remained on duty in the College outpatients clinic throughout the holidays, but there were times other nurses would clandestinely allowed him to nap in the linen room for a few minutes.
+His final 18 months proved a challenge as he remained on duty in the College outpatients clinic throughout the holidays, but there were times other nurses would clandestinely allow him to nap in the linen room for a few minutes.

 When he recently admitted this to Carole Pattenden, a nursing sister at the hospital, she firmly asserted “This would never have happened on my Ward!” – but, in spite of the hospital being run with good, old-fashioned strictness, until that day no-one had ever found out Michael’s secret.